 Assistant, meanwhile, is similar to Google Now, and allows you to ask questions and then delivers answers accordingly.
 The service goes beyond the messaging app Allo where it debuted, but now it is also featured in Google Home, which is Google’s answer to the Amazon Echo.
 Plus, it is found in all kinds of Android smartphones that are using Android Marshmallow or Nougat.

-This way, you can expect to be talking to your phone a lot more in coming years.
-Let’s explore what all we can expect from this technology.
+This way, you can expect to be talking to your phone a lot more in the coming years.
+Let’s explore what we can expect from this technology.

 Visual responses with Chromecast

 Getting voice answers from your Google Home or your phone works well, but it certainly seems a great option to have a visual aid.
 Google is leveraging Chromecast to do the same.

 So, next when you ask the Assistant something such as “what’s the weather” or “what’s on my calendar,” it will display answers on your TV.
 As the information is displayed on a screen, it allows the Assistant to offer a bit more information, such as extended forecasts or future appointments at a single glance.
 Most people owning Google Home must also have a Cast-enabled display, and it comes up with an easy set-up.

 Google Assistant may come to the iPhone